MediaWind/react_kiosk_engine/docs/jsonFormat.md

 ### medias

 An optional property listing all the medias of the page.
 More info in the [Media level](#media-level) section.

+### zIndex
+Add an optionall property to addd a zIndex on the page.

 ## Media level